MoKITUL-FH-Erfurt/mokitul-core-plugin/README.md

-# MoKITUL Core Plugin

-This plugin is the mokitul core plugin for moodle.
-It exposes a set of functions like allowing to call the python based RAG-API.

-As both the block- and activity-plugin require the core plugin, this plugin needs to be installed first.
+# mokitulcore #

+TODO Describe the plugin shortly here.

+TODO Provide more detailed description here.

-## Installing via uploaded ZIP file
+## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.